Osu caste system

-The Osu caste system was a traditional practice in Igboland, characterized by social segregation and restrictions on interaction and marriage with a group of individuals known as Osu (Igbo: outcast).
-The Osu individuals historically were marginalized by the Igbo deities (Alusi), and as a result, they are often perceived as inferior and segregated from the Nwadiala or diala (Igbo: real born) class.
+The Osu caste system is a traditional practice in Igboland, characterized by social segregation and restrictions on interaction and marriage with a group of individuals known as Osu (Igbo: outcast).
+The Osu were persons dedicated to Igbo deities (Alusi), and as a result were set apart from the Nwadiala or diala (Igbo: freeborn) class.
+There are at least three categories of Osu, namely: the Osunwa, freeborn priests chosen by the gods and held in high regard; the Ohu or Oru, uninitiated slaves; and the Ume agbaragba, those whose body parts were physically dedicated to a shrine, who faced the most severe social exclusion.

 Origin

 The Osu caste system's roots trace back to the era when Igbo city-states were governed by Odinani, a system of earth-based laws.
 Ala, a deity, established rules for the people to follow in order to ensure the nation's prosperity within the territory granted by Chukwu, the Supreme God.
 Offenders found guilty of grave abominations were exiled to prevent the wrath of the earth deity and the spread of abomination among the citizens.
 These outcasts came to be known as Osu.
 They were either sold into slavery to others or were offered as sacrifices to deities demanding human offerings during festivals, ultimately leading to their enslavement.
 Another perspective on the history of the Osu caste system centers on ostracism.
 Those who defied a king's orders or community decisions were banished, resulting in the victim and their descendants being labeled as Osus.